AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 ### Step 3 - Add the product profile to the project{#ims-migration-step-3}

-You can now add your Campaign product profile to the project.
-To perform this, follow these steps:
+You can now add your Campaign product profile to the project, as detailed below:

 1. Open the Adobe Campaign API.
 1. Click the **Edit Product Profiles** button